 Parallelogram

 The Slanted Billboard FrameA signage company was asked to build a slanted roadside billboard mounted between two tilted steel beams.
-The ad surface was a parallelogram measuring 15 feet along the base and 10 feet in height, so the engineer calculated its area as 15 × 10 = 150 sq ft.
+The ad surface formed a parallelogram measuring 15 feet along the base and 10 feet in perpendicular height, so the engineer calculated its area as 15 × 10 = 150 sq ft.

 Circle